Understanding the Art of Accurate Quote Comparison

 - Adding or removing drivers – Especially when young drivers reach age 25 or move out, triggering significant savings

-- Buying a new vehicle – Different cars carry vastly different insurance costs; EVs in particular may carry higher premiums in 2026 due to elevated repair costs
+- Buying a new vehicle – Different cars carry vastly different insurance costs.
+EVs tend to cost roughly 18% more to insure than comparable gas-powered vehicles due to elevated repair costs, sensors, and battery replacement expenses

 - Completing 3 years claim-free – Many discounts kick in after demonstrating safe driving over multiple years

-Seasonal considerations also impact pricing.
-Late fall and winter often see fewer accidents and insurance claims, sometimes translating to slightly better rates.
+Seasonal considerations also matter.
 December is a particularly strong month to shop, as many insurers set new-year pricing during this period.
-Shopping after major industry rate adjustments—which typically occur quarterly—can help you capitalize on newly competitive carriers.
+Shopping after major industry rate adjustments — which typically occur quarterly — can help you capitalize on newly competitive carriers.

-Remember that insurance is one of the few products where loyalty can cost you money.
-The "loyalty penalty" means long-term customers often pay 15–25% more than new customers for identical coverage.
+Remember: insurance is one of the few products where loyalty can cost you money.
 Counter this by treating every renewal as an opportunity to shop, compare, and negotiate.
 Even if you ultimately stay with your current insurer, obtaining competitive quotes gives you leverage to request better rates.
+Learn how often experts recommend comparing rates in our guide on how often to shop for car insurance.

 Frequently Asked Questions